 - painful ejaculation

-- blood in semen or urine
+- blood in the semen or urine

-- a weak urine flow
+- a weak flow of urine

 - problems urinating